tartavull/snn-rl/README.md

 ======
 Check out some of the latest results [at this link](http://nbviewer.ipython.org/github/tartavull/snn-rl/blob/master/FFSSN.ipynb) .

+See the bottom of this document for file descriptions and organization of the project.

 from wikipedia: "Spiking neural networks (SNNs) fall into the third generation of neural network models, increasing the level of realism in a neural simulation.
 In addition to neuronal and synaptic state, SNNs also incorporate the concept of time into their operating model.